- Registration Steps, Time, and Cost

-Manufacturers must register their devices with the Medicines and Healthcare products Regulatory Agency (MHRA) before placing them onto the Great Britain market.
-Devices must be CE marked or UKCA marked before they can be registered.
+Manufacturers must register their medical devices and IVDs with the Medicines and Healthcare products Regulatory Agency (MHRA) before placing them onto the Great Britain market.

 Where the manufacturer is not located in the UK, their appointed UK Responsible Person (UKRP) must register devices on the manufacturer’s behalf.

 The registration is more of a notification process.
-The registration is not intended to validate device safety or efficacy.
+The registration is not intended to validate the medical device’s safety or efficacy.
 In fact, the MHRA’s registration confirmation letter and registration guidance both explicitly state that the registration does not constitute an approval or certification of the device.
+Therefore, devices must be CE Marked or UKCA Marked before they can be registered.
+Proof of CE or UKCA Marking must be provided in the MHRA registration application.

-The registration process is relatively straight-forward, with the following (non-exhaustive list) information requested:
+The registration process is otherwise relatively straight-forward, with the following (non-exhaustive list) information requested:

 - Manufacturer legal name & address